open-admin-org/open-admin/README.md

 Other
 ------------
-`open-admin` based on following plugins or services:
+`open-admin` based on the following plugins or services:

 + [Laravel](https://laravel.com/)
 + [Axios](https://github.com/axios/axios)